Archived

 Why might this be relevant?

-Partially relevant as it focuses on accelerating innovation pathways and regulatory barriers in the Foundation Industries, not specifically addressing the evidence needed for better regulation of new technologies.
+Partially relevant as it focuses on accelerating innovation pathways and regulatory barriers in the Foundation Industries, but does not specifically address the use of new technologies for better regulation.

 • Inter-disciplinary Engineering Approach to Systems (IdEAS)